 6. What's the difference between annuals and perennials?

-Annuals grow for one season, and then die when the weather gets cool.
+Annuals grow for one season, and then die when the weather gets cold.
 Perennials grow for multiple seasons, and regrow every spring after being in dormancy during the winter.
-Examples of popular annuals in Iowa are pansies, snapdragons, petunias, geraniums, salvia, California poppy, and violas and many more.
+Examples of popular annuals in Iowa are pansies, snapdragons, petunias, geraniums, salvia, California poppy, violas, and many more.
 Some perrenial examples are daffodils, phlox, peonies, purple coneflower, daylilies, black-eyed susan, Virginia bluebells, coral bells, hostas, and more.

 7. How do I keep disease away from my plants?

 Keep your garden clean.
 Pick up plant debris, remove dying stems or branches, weed the area regularly, and toss the debris in the garbage.